Greece 15 min

 How much is overtime pay in Greece?

-You can pay contractors with tools like Remote’s contractor management solutions or directly like PayPal.
+You can pay contractors with tools like Remote’s contractor management solutions or directly with payment solutions like PayPal.
 You can pay contractors in multiple currencies, although most contractors in Greece prefer to be paid in euros.

 If you’ve hired someone as a contractor incorrectly, you may need to convert them to an employee to avoid penalties.
 You can learn more about why you should convert a contractor to an employee in our helpful article.